hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 ### Who am I?
 ------

-I am a *Software Engineer* and I like to participate in sports in the weekends (have an excuse to drink beer on the terrace with friends after exercising).
+I am a passionate developer who likes to participate in sports in the weekends (have an excuse to drink beer on the terrace with friends after exercising).
 I have 2 kids, I like games, and am always in for a match of *foosball*.
 Direct communication with respect for one another works the best for me, and